** This article is getting a 2023 update at the moment- check back soon! **

+What Central Park is to New York City, Griffith Park is to Los Angeles.
+It's our green oasis in the midst of a bustling metropolis of honking horns, crowded streets, and miles of storefronts.
 Five times the size of New York’s Central Park, Griffith Park was designated as a historic-cultural monument in 2009, protecting it from future development.
 Angelenos should be thankful to Griffith J. Griffith, a Welsh real estate developer who gifted the land to the city in 1896 as a “place of recreation and rest for the masses.”
-The result for us has been access to fantastic hiking trails, a home to some of our most iconic museums, and a wealth of other family activities.
-Lucky Los Feliz and Burbank families can call Griffith Park their local; for the rest of us it's worth setting aside a little time to be surprised by all that Griffith Park has to offer; there are probably one or two items on this list even locals didn't know about!

 Photo by Downtowngal/CC BY-SA 3.0 via Wikimedia Commons

-You could easily spend an entire day just at the Observatory—though since admission is free, there is also no shame in making it a quick stop to take in the iconic views (down at the city and up at the Hollywood sign), to see how many movies you can name that use it as a backdrop, and to figure out what keeps that giant pendulum swinging in the lobby.
+You could easily spend an entire day just at the Observatory—though since admission is free, there is also no shame in making it a quick stop to take in the iconic views.
+Channel your inner Emma Stone and Ryan Gosling, spend an afternoon gazing up at constellations in the planetarium, or wonder at the Tesla Coil and the swinging pendulum inside.

-Dedicated to the memory of Shane Williams, who died of spinal muscular atrophy, Shane’s Inspiration in the center of the park near the Merry-Go-Round is one of the city's most famous outdoor play areas, and a fully accessible disabled children’s playground.
+Dedicated to the memory of Shane Williams, who died of spinal muscular atrophy, Shane’s Inspiration is one of the city's most famous outdoor play areas, and a fully accessible disabled children’s playground.
+This giant spot for play has creative climbing structures, swings and spinners, a basketball game, and more.
+Be warned- Angelinos love Shane's Inspiration so much that it has turned into quite the tourist attraction on weekends.

 Who knew that Griffith Park has more places to play golf, including a club, than trains to ride?
 That’s right: four golf courses.
 Two with 18 holes, two with 9 holes.